College Scorecard

 Some students do not have a specific college in mind.

 The key entry point into the site is the search bar, where a student must either search for a specific school or field of study.
-Several participants, especially younger ones, did not have a specific college in mind to search for, and did not know where else to start.
+Several participants, early-stage students (9th-10th graders), did not have a specific college in mind to search for, and did not know where else to start.
+Late-stage students (11th-12th graders) preferred direct search.
+The single search-bar entry point only served one user type effectively.

 How might we tailor the website to account for students on different points in their college search journey?